simalexan/s3-lambda-image-text-detection-dynamodb/README.md

 ## Description

-This is a serverless component that takes uploaded SVG files from one S3 Bucket, converts them to PDF and uploads to another S3 Bucket.
+This is a serverless component that takes uploaded images from one S3 Bucket, invokes AWS Rekognition Detect Text and then stores the detected text along with the image key to a DynamoDB table.
 It contains:

-- an Input S3 Bucket that accepts SVG files.
+- an Images S3 Bucket to upload images to.

-- a Lambda that takes the SVG file from the Input S3 bucket, converts it the file to a PDF and uploads it to the Output bucket
+- a Lambda that takes the image from the Images S3 bucket, detects text and stores it in a DynamoDB table (in TypeScript)

-- an Output S3 Bucket that receives PDF files.
+- a DynamoDB table that keeps the imageKey and imageText (detected text).

 ## Deployment Parameters

-This component has one CloudFormation deployment parameter:
+This component has two CloudFormation deployment parameters:

-- `ConversionTimeout`, an optional parameter, represents the timeout of the Conversion Lambda function.
-By default its 60 seconds.

-- `InputBucketName`, an optional parameter, represents the name of the Input SVG Bucket.
-By default its "s3-lambda-input-svg-bucket".
+- `ImagesS3BucketName`, an optional parameter, represents the name of the Images S3 Bucket.
+By default its "s3-lambda-detect-image-text-bucket".

-- `OutputBucketName`, an optional parameter, represents the name of the Output PDF Bucket.
-By default its "s3-lambda-output-pdf-bucket".
+- `TableName`, an optional parameter, represents the name of the DynamoDB table.
+By default its "imageTexts".

-## Latest Release - 1.1.0
+## Latest Release - 1.0.0

-- Added Input and Output bucket names as Cloudformation Parameters
+- Initial release

 ## Roadmap - Upcoming changes

 Here are the upcoming changes that I'll add to this serverless component:

-- ESLint
 - Tests